mrocklin/blog/_posts/work/2018-11-27-uk-met-visit.md

     tools and approaches can improve operations within the institution
 2. Discuss specific challenges that they've been having with the software directly with maintainers
-3. Design future approaches within their more forward thinking groups
+3. Design future approaches to adopt within their forward-thinking groups

 So our visit was split between meeting a variety of groups within the institution (analysts, IT, ...) and talking shop.